kubernetes/enhancements/keps/sig-node/2413-seccomp-by-default/README.md

 #### Beta to GA Graduation

 - [x] Allowing time for feedback (3 releases)
-- [x] Enabling the Kubelet feature flag by default
+- [x] Lock the Kubelet feature gate to be locked to the default value `true` Note, the enablement of a feature gate doesn't mean the default behavior will change.
+No default profile will be applied unless configured.
 - [x] Risks have been addressed by every common container runtime
 - [x] Documenting the seccomp performance impact on k/website as well as its workarounds (disabling the feature completely, turning off spectre